-9 Ghanaian Players Who Retired or Stepped Away from International Duty
+9 Ghanaian players who retired or stepped away from international duty

 Still, several Ghanaian players, like others before them, have walked away from their national team dreams.

-YEN.com.gh takes a look at Ghanaian players who gave up on playing for the Black Stars.
+YEN.com.gh takes a look at the top nine Ghanaian players who gave up on playing for the Black Stars.

 Asamoah Gyan

 The legendary striker announced his retirement from international football twice.
-In February 2012, he stepped away after facing heavy criticism for missing a crucial penalty against Zambia in the Africa Cup of Nations (AFCON).
+In February 2012, he stepped away after facing heavy criticism for missing a crucial penalty against Zambia in the Africa Cup of Nations (AFCON), per the Guardian.

 However, he reversed his decision later that year following an intervention by then Ghanaian president, John Dramani Mahama.